5 Best Non-Toxic Dishwasher Detergents

 MamaSuds Dishwasher Powder

-MamaSuds is a dishwasher powder that I would only recommend for soft water (IRLFY10 for 10% off).
-It has a safe and familiar ingredient list, not including ethoxylated ingredients or any other harmful chemicals.
-It is completely biodegradable and contains no enzymes.
+MamaSuds is eco-friendly dishwasher powder that I would only recommend for soft water (IRLFY10 for 10% off).
+It has a safe and familiar ingredient list, including sodium carbonate, and excluding ethoxylated ingredients or any other harmful chemicals.
+It is completely biodegradable, plastic-free, and contains no enzymes.

 Earthley Powder Dishwasher Detergent

 Earthley powder dishwasher detergent is another detergent for soft water with some of the safest ingredients out there.
-Though it only works in some circumstances, it is one of the best detergents out there.
-It’s vegan, non-GMO, biodegradable, and free of parabens, fragrances, and sulfates.
+It’s vegan, non-GMO, biodegradable, plastic-free, and is free of parabens, fragrances, sulfates, and harsh chemicals.
 All ingredients are natural and safe and work together for a super effective formula.

 If you prefer scented detergents, all the Earthley powder dishwasher detergent scented options are scented with essential oils only.
 Overall, the powder is pretty safe unless you are sensitive to certain essential oils (learn more about natural fragrance here).
 Both the scented and unscented formulas are effective and non-toxic based on my criteria.